 Modernism is a philosophical movement that began in the late 19th century and ended in around 1945.
 It was the predecessor to Mid Century Modern design, which primarily dealt with graphic design, architecture, and furniture (more on this below).

-A reaction to old ways of thinking about the world, Modernists rejected the strict moral codes and stuffiness of the preceding Victorian Period.
-Artists, architects, writers, and designers aimed to break with the past, which obviously led them to a lot of experimentation and innovation.
+Reacting to old ways of thinking about the world, Modernists rejected the strict moral codes and stuffiness of the Victorian Period.
+Artists, architects, writers, and designers aimed to break with the past, which obviously led them to a lot of experimentation.
 Their fresh ideas lead to groundbreaking art.
 In fact, you might recognize a few styles of visual art like cubism, dada, abstract, and pointillism.

-Think of it this way: without Modernism, we might still be living in Queen Anne homes or log cabins in the middle of forests.
+Think of it this way: without the innovations of Modernism , we might still be living in Queen Anne Victorian homes or log cabins in the middle of forests.

 Then Came Mid Century Modern